 Steve Haddan is an in-demand comedian, after-dinner speaker and Master of Ceremonies.
 His clients all demand, and receive, the very best in quality entertainment.
 Steve's strengths are simple: he's good, he's funny, he shows up and he gets the job done.
 He knows the business and his attention to detail and love of his work has landed him work in not only Australia but Europe, the United States and all major cities of Asia.

 For over 30 years Steve has been building a reputation for excellence across the widest range of talent-based skills and disciplines.
-As a comic satirist and performer he has forged powerful relationships with the movers and shakers of corporate Australia who’ve acknowledged his gifts and recognize Steve as the go-to man when the job has to be done properly, and with class.
+As a comic satirist and performer he has forged powerful relationships with the movers and shakers of corporate Australia who’ve acknowledged his gifts and recognise Steve as the go-to man when the job has to be done properly, and with class.

 His 19 years as a presenter and journalist with the Nine Network is an accomplishment of which he is immensely proud, so too his achievements as a best-selling sports writer/publisher and award winning radio host.